artipie/artipie/README.md

 You should be able to use it with [Maven](https://maven.apache.org/) at `http://localhost:8080`.

+In the sections below you can see how to configure Artipie to use it with different package managers.

 We recommend you read the "Architecture" section in our [White Paper](https://github.com/artipie/white-paper) to fully understand how Artipie is designed.